mdmasumdu/Your-event-manager/questions_and_answers.md

 #### Answer: C: `"12"`

 <i>Write your explanation here</i>
-value of a parameter is a number.But the value of b parameter is string.In javascript when we sum string and number it simply put them together doesn't add the value.
+-value of a parameter is a number.But the value of b parameter is string.In javascript when we sum string and number it simply put them together doesn't add the value.

 </p>
 </details>